devjass/Jaime-Andres-Serrano-Sanclemente_Thoughtful-Challenge/README.md

-# Template: Python - Minimal
+# Template: Python - Minimal Challenge

 This template leverages the new [Python framework](https://github.com/robocorp/robocorp), the [libraries](https://github.com/robocorp/robocorp/blob/master/docs/README.md#python-libraries) from to same project as well.